versionone/VersionOne.Data.Generator/README.md

 VersionOne.Data.Generator
 =========================

-Data generator used bu the openAgile team for creating sample data.
+Data generator used by the openAgile team for creating sample data.